openvcloud/docs/docs/Installation/Installer-script.md

 installer --version {installation version} --config {system config file path} <command> <subcommand> [other options]
 ```

-With `--version` you specify the required release to be installed, e.g. ` 2.3.0`; for all releases check [here](https://github.com/0-complexity/home/tree/master/manifests.
+With `--version` you specify the required available release to be installed, e.g. ` 2.3.0`.

-With `--config` you specify the path to the system configuration file, typically `/system-config.yaml`.
+With `--config` you specify the path to the system configuration file, typically `system-config.yaml`.
 This file contains all the necessary information for a successful installation using the YAML format.
 For more details see [Configuration File Details](System-config.md).

 The script takes following commands:
 - [cluster](#cluster)